Amir Ali (judge): Notable rulings

+AIDS Vaccine Advocacy Coalition v.
+Department of State and Global Health Council v.
+Trump

 In AIDS Vaccine Advocacy Coalition v.
 Department of State (2025), Ali issued a temporary restraining order restricting implementation of Executive Order 14169, which would have ordered cuts in funding for foreign assistance programs governed by USAID and the U.S. Department of State.
-The order issued halted the government from restricting foreign aid and assistance that was already in place before President Donald Trump took office, without fully enjoining the executive order itself.
-According to Ali's judicial opinion, agency officials violated the Administrative Procedure Act because no explanation had been given for the blanket suspension of all congressionally appropriated foreign aid that "set off a shock wave" for business and aid organizations across the country.
+The order issued halted the government from restricting foreign aid and assistance that was already in place before President Donald Trump took office.
+According to Ali's judicial opinion, agency officials violated the Administrative Procedure Act because no explanation had been given for the blanket suspension of all congressionally appropriated foreign aid that "set off a shock wave" for American business and aid organizations.
 Ali issued a deadline of February 18 for the Government to inform the court of its "status of compliance".
 After such payments failed to resume and an appropriate response was not provided, the plaintiffs "asked Ali for an emergency order holding the government in contempt" and for "immediate payment of all the money they and other foreign-aid partners were owed."
 Ali held a hearing at which he asked the administration what steps it had taken to release funds in compliance with his earlier order.
 Department of Justice attorney Indraneel Sur responded: "I'm not in a position to answer that."
 Ali ordered all aid issued before the temporary restraining order to be paid by February 26.
 He rejected the Trump administration's requests to extend the deadline.
 The administration appealed Ali's court order to both the D.C.
 Circuit Court of Appeals and the U.S. Supreme Court, asking for it to be put on hold.
 The Circuit Court upheld Ali's order.
 The Supreme Court issued a temporary administrative stay, placing Ali's order on hold while it considered the case and allowing Trump's executive order to remain in effect.
 But on March 5, 2025, the Supreme Court vacated the stay and left Ali's order in effect.
 Because Ali's earlier deadline had expired while the Supreme Court considered the case, the Supreme Court left it to Ali to "clarify what obligations the Government must fulfill to ensure compliance with the temporary restraining order."
 According to Georgetown Professor Steve Vladeck, Ali's temporary restraining order is the only one the Supreme Court upheld in the first six months of the second Trump administration.

-On March 6, Ali ruled that USAID must pay for nonprofits' and businesses' completed work by March 10, following instructions by the Supreme Court to further clarify what actions the government must take to provide for the release of funds.
+On March 6, Ali ruled that USAID must pay for nonprofits' and businesses' completed work by March 10, following the Supreme Court's instructions to further clarify what actions the government must take to provide for the release of funds.